PoHuit/ecmulator/README.md

     * 2: T2
     * S: Storyline [named]
     * L: Legion

+  For example, if you have 1 matched racial meta jammer and 4 mismatched racial meta jammers fitted, say

+            --j RM --j XMx4

 * The `--resist` (`-r`) argument specifies the sensor strength of the target hull.
 The default of 20 represents